nelson-liu/ASLSpeak/README.md

+*Please note: this code was written at a hackathon, and is thus quite messy.
+We are actively looking for opportunities to refactor it.
+In fact, we may be doing so while you are reading this very line of text!
+Thanks for your understanding.*
 # ASLSpeak
 Decode sign language using the Leap Motion, and speak it!
 Winner of "Best Overall Use of Microsoft Tech" and "Best Use of Data".